Pleanog/lmu-course-aii/Lectures/Session 06 - Large Langage Models (LLM).md

 | a lot of glue | glue              | Emphasizes the material; this cluster likely has internal attention |
 | glue          | model             | “Glue” refers back to the object that requires it — again, “model”  |

-> [!TIP] This is a **bidirectional flow** — while processing “glue”, the model recalls “model” to figure out what the glue is needed for.
+> [!TIP] This is a **bidirectional flow**
+> While processing “glue”, the model recalls “model” to figure out what the glue is needed for.

 3. **Going from “Generic Model” to “Plane Model”**
 	- LLMs use **word embeddings** where words have multiple possible meanings (polysemy).
 The base word “model” might sit near many clusters in vector space: one for **scientific models**, one for **fashion models**, one for **physical models** like **airplanes**.